sibowler/brewpi-brewometer/README.md

 i.e. To calibrate a Red Brewometer's temperature, a `TEMPERATURE.red` file should be created with the calibration settings inside.

 ## Note:
-If this is not your first install of the Brewometer modification, you will need to add the `python-scipy` library via apt-get.
-This library is used in the calibration function.
+If this is not your first install of the Brewometer modification, you will need to add the `python-scipy` and `python-numpy` libraries via apt-get.
+These libraries are used in the calibration function.